 Figure 4-4.
 An example topology in Storm

 Figure 4-5 illustrates the standard architecture of a Storm cluster.
 The whole cluster consists of two types of nodes: one master node and multiple worker nodes.
 The master node runs a daemon process called Nimbus responsible for assigning spout and bolt tasks to the worker nodes and monitoring their status for failures.
 Every worker node runs a Supervisor daemon process, which manages the resources on the local node and accepts task assignments from the Nimbus.
 Spout and bolt tasks are executed by parallel executor threads in worker processes.
 By default, one executor thread is spawned for each task.
 The number of worker processes on each node is configurable as a system parameter.
 The number of tasks to run for each type of spout and bolt in a topology can be configured through the parallelism parameters.
-Coordination between the Nimbus and the Supervisors is accomplished by Zookeepers [26].
+Coordination between the Nimbus and the Supervisors is accomplished by using Zookeepers [26].